 Thank you for EVERYONE'S cooperation!
 Show others that you care!

 With communities all over California reopening, including Big Bear Lake, it is more important than ever to quickly identify COVID-19 cases and take appropriate steps to quarantine infected individuals and engage in contract tracing as quickly as possible.
-With COVID-19 testing now readily available, the City encourages EVERYONE with potential COVID-19 symptoms to get tested immediately.
+The City encourages EVERYONE with potential COVID-19 symptoms to get tested immediately.

 According to the Centers for Disease Control, people with COVID-19 have reported a wide range of symptoms – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus, and may include: